syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 . . .
 chart.DataLabelSettings = new FunnelDataLabelSettings()
 {
-    ContentTemplate = this.Resources["dataLabelTemplate"] as DataTemplate
+    ContentTemplate = this.grid.Resources["dataLabelTemplate"] as DataTemplate
 };

 this.Content = chart;